-The other kind of legal protection available for victims of domestic violence are "Protection Orders."

-- A Protection Order is a legal order granted by the Family Court that protects a person making the application (and any children) from someone they are (or were) in a domestic relationship with. - Children and young people can apply for a Protection Order, but depending on their age they may need a representative: - Under 16 year olds can apply through an adult on their behalf - 16 year olds can choose to apply through a representative or make their own application (but if they have been married, in a civil union or de facto relationship with parental consent they will need to make their own application) - 17 year olds make their own application - Protection Orders can be granted when a judge believes that there is domestic violence and the order is necessary to protect the victim. - A Protection Order means that the person the order is about (the respondent): - Must not contact the person protected, in any way (phone, text, visit) unless the person protected invites them to make contact - Must not ask someone else to make contact either - Must not be violent in any way to the person protected - Must not encourage anyone else (like their friend) to be violent or threaten violence to the person protected - Will generally have to attend a Stopping Violence programme to help them live without violence - Will have to hand in any firearms - A Protection Order can be used at any time.
+- The other kind of legal protection available for victims of domestic violence are "Protection Orders." - A Protection Order is a legal order granted by the Family Court that protects a person making the application (and any children) from someone they are (or were) in a domestic relationship with. - Children and young people can apply for a Protection Order, but depending on their age they may need a representative: - Under 16 year olds can apply through an adult on their behalf - 16 year olds can choose to apply through a representative or make their own application (but if they have been married, in a civil union or de facto relationship with parental consent they will need to make their own application) - 17 year olds make their own application - Protection Orders can be granted when a judge believes there is domestic violence and the order is necessary to protect the victim. - When a Protection Order is made against a person, the person the order is about: - Must not contact the person protected in any way (phone, text, visit) unless the person protected invites them to make contact - Must not ask someone else to make contact either - Must not be violent in any way to the person protected - Must not encourage anyone else (like their friend) to be violent or threaten violence to the person protected - Will generally have to attend a Stopping Violence programme to help them live without violence - Will have to hand in any firearms - A Protection Order can be used at any time.
 For example, if someone has a Protection Order against their partner they can tell them at any time that "you have to leave the house right now".
-If the respondent doesn't comply, they are breaching the order which is a crime that the police take very seriously. - This means that you can still live with someone you have a Protection Order against, but if you no longer agree to have contact with them at any point then they have to leave.
+If the respondent doesn't comply, they are breaching the order which is a crime that the police take very seriously.

+• This means that you can still live with someone you have a Protection Order against.
+But if you no longer agree to have contact with them, you can reactivate the nocontact condition at any time (and as many times as you want) to stop the other person from contacting you.